Some people make change happen, even when it is not the most popular idea.

 Here is what Animal Care and Control says:

-- All Dog Walkers must have a valid San Francisco Business License
+- Dog Walkers must have valid San Francisco Business License

-- Dog Walkers must have $1 million General Liability Insurance
+- Must have $1 million General Liability Insurance

-- Dog Walkers are limited to 8 dogs in the city parks and 6 dogs in the GGNRA.
+- Limited to 8 dogs in the city parks & 6 dogs in the GGNRA.

-- Dog Walkers must demonstrate that they have had proper training.
+- Must provide proof that they have proper training.